 What types of pools require a permit?

 A building permit is required to construct an in-ground or above-ground pool, fish pond, or any other structure located outdoors which is capable of containing a depth of 2 feet or more of water.
-Hot tubs, spas and whirlpools do not need a building permit: however, an electric permit must be on file from a licensed electrical contractor.
+Hot tubs, spas and whirlpools do not need a building permit: however, an electric permit must be on file from a licensed electrical contractor and location restrictions apply.
 Note: a pool located in a floodplain requires a floodplain permit even if a pool/building permit is not required.

 What do I need to apply for a building permit?

 In order to apply for a building permit, you will need to submit:

 - two copies of the brochure or plans showing the type style, specifications, etc. of the proposed pool

 - three copies of the land survey with the pool and fencing (if required) drawn on each copy